 9. Mukundara Hills Tiger Reserve, Rajasthan

-Mukundara tiger reserve also goes by the name of Darrah Wildlife Sanctuary and is located at the eastern banks of the Chambal River.
-It is spread across four districts- Kota, Bundi, Chittorgarh, and Jhalawar.
+Mukundara Tiger Reserve also goes by the name of Darrah Wildlife Sanctuary and is located on the eastern banks of the Chambal River.
+It is spread across four districts: Kota, Bundi, Chittorgarh, and Jhalawar.
 This reserve was once a hunting ground for the Kings of Kota.

-The reserve is covered by dense forests and has various kinds of medicinal plants growing.
-It is also rich in wildlife where you can spot a few tigers during the safari.
-Leopard, hyena, wolves, Chinkara, and Antelopes can also be seen.
+Dense forests cover the reserve, and various kinds of medicinal plants are growing within it.
+It is also rich in wildlife, and you can spot a few tigers during the safari.
+You can also see leopards, hyenas, wolves, chinkaras, and antelopes.

 For birdwatchers, there are a wide variety of bird species to observe in the reserve.